TumblrX/Frontend/commitmessage.md

 👌Done

--  adding unit tests on the whole Account component
+-  adding unit tests on the whole Notifications  component

 ✔️To-do